Hungarian Space Office: HUNOR

 In July 2022, the Hungarian foreign ministry signed a memorandum of understanding with Axiom Space to develop the HUNOR or the Hungarian to Orbit Program.
 In September 2023 it was announced that the two parties signed a spaceflight framework agreement facilitate the launch of a Hungarian astronaut to the International Space Station.
 On August 5, 2024, it was announced that Tibor Kapu would be the Hungarian Astronaut to be launched on-board Axiom Mission 4 (Ax-4).

 Heavy Tools, which also provided uniforms for Hungarian Olympic and Paralympic Team, sponsored Kapu.

 Kapu, a recreational skydiver with a master of mechanical engineering, was selected out of a pool of 247 applicants to be Hungary's astronaut and underwent rigorous training.
 Gyula Cserényi, an electrical engineer and amateur steeplechase racer was selected as the backup and the second active Hungarian astronaut.

 With the launch of Ax-4 on 25 June 2025, Kapu became the third Hungarian to reach space.
-Ax-4 also includes the first Polish and Indian astronauts since the fall of the Soviet Union, with the Polish astronaut flying as part of the ESA/POLSA Ingis mission.
+Ax-4 also includes the first Polish and Indian astronauts since the fall of the Soviet Union, with the Polish astronaut flying as part of the ESA/POLSA Ignis mission.